What is currently happening on site?

 What are the Section 106 contributions for the development?

-A Section 106 is a legal agreement between the developer and the planning authority, which is Waverley Borough Council) which sets out contributions required by the developer and aims to mitigate the impact of a new development on the existing community.
+A Section 106 is a legal agreement between the developer and the planning authority (Waverley Borough Council) which sets out contributions required by the developer and aims to mitigate the impact of a new development on the existing community.
 Crest Nicholson has contributed in excess of £3 million towards infrastructure and community assets through this agreement, including:

 - £100,000 towards traffic reduction in the town centre